xi/mfbs/README.md

 Then, create a master stylesheet like this:

-    // First, define your own variables
+    // First, import default variables and adjust with your own
+    @import "bower_components/mfbs/src/variables";
     @import "variables";

     // Import basic styling